davidzof/wattzap-ce/README.md

 ==============

 To play videos you will need VLC player.
 On Unix/Linux this can be installed via the application repository.
 On Windows download VLC.
-Copy plugins, libvcl.dll and libvlccore.dll to the Wattzap home directory.
+Copy plugins, libvcl.dll and libvlccore.dll to the Wattzap home directory or use the installer above.

 Working on the Project
 ======================